 Sustrans’ brief was to involve as many people in Hexham as possible in the development of some concept designs for the marketplace.
 The council’s wanted to highlight that residents and traders had an important voice in any decisions made about changes to the area.

-Stickyworld helped Sustrans to stimulate nearly 500 comments and ideas about the future of Hexham Marketplace.
+Confers helped Sustrans to Capture nearly 500 comments and ideas about the future of Hexham Marketplace.

 The transparent nature of the online ideas forum meant people could see each others ideas and start productive conversations.
 The Sustrans team were able to respond and engage with participants when relevant, and to thank them for their participation.